cwi-swat/testing-dsls-with-dsls/README.md

 These tests are written using the `test ... with ... <form> = {...}` format.

-- test that minus is left associative
+- test that subtraction is left associative
 - test that `||` has weaker precedence than `&&`
 - test that nested if-then-else without `{}` binds the inner `else` to the inner `if` (_tricky_).
  - test that disabled (invisible) questions are not changed even if given input

-### Rendering